nonk123/sanity-emacs/README.md

 Try the following commands, available for/at your convenience:

-- `M-x sanity-run` runs the live-server, prompting you to auto-install it if you don't have it.
+- `M-x sanity-run`: runs the live-server, prompting to auto-install it if it's missing.
-- `M-x sanity-install` auto-installs the live-server to `~/.emacs.d/sanity/sanity`. `.exe` extension is appended on Windose.
+- `M-x sanity-install`: auto-installs the live-server to `~/.emacs.d/sanity/sanity`. `.exe` extension is appended on Windose.

 Make sure to customize the following options: